How to do your KuCoin taxes in 2022

 Sign in to KuCoin.

-Withdrawals: Same as above, but select Withdrawal history before downloading the file.
+Withdrawals: Same as above, but select Withdrawal history before clicking Export History.

 Futures: In the top right hover over Orders and click Futures Trade History.
 In the left menu, click on PNL History.
 Set the time-frame and click the button Save as CSV.
 The file should include the words "PNL History".